puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 ```

 When using iteration, be very mindful of your code's readability and
 maintainability.
-One of the Puppet language's benefits is that its declarative
+One of the benefits of the Puppet language is that its declarative
 nature tends to make Puppet code itself a readable description of desired state
 for your system.
 Used unnecessarily, iteration can increase your Puppet code's
 complexity, making it more difficult to understand and maintain.